blog

 Overall

 This continues to be my only 'good' watch.
-I have little desire to seek a replacement as this watch continues to work well as an everyday watch.
 And even after three years of close daily examination I still believe this is the world's most beautiful watch.
-Such a high standard is hard to match so I have little incentive to grow my collection.

 ©2006, Guy T. Schafer